Phillips’ slam caps Rays’ comeback in 9-6 win over Orioles

-“All good teams find a way to put together got ABs and come back,” Phillips said.
-“That’s what we’ve been doing all year.
-It’s a testament to the guys in the clubhouse and their mentality.
-We want to win.
-Luckily, I was the hero today but anyone on this team can be the hero on any given day.”

-Phillips launched the turnaround with a solo homer off Cole Sulser in the seventh, and Tampa Bay punished two more Orioles relievers in the eighth.
-Paul Fry (4-5) gave up a leadoff single and three straight walks to force in a run before Dillon Tate entered and allowed a sacrifice fly to pinch-hitter Yandy Díaz.
+Phillips launched the comeback with a solo homer off Cole Sulser in the seventh, and Tampa Bay punished two more Orioles relievers in the eighth.
+Paul Fry (4-5) gave up a leadoff single and three straight walks to force in a run before Dillon Tate entered and allowed a sacrifice fly to pinch-hitter Yandy Diaz.

 JT Chargois (2-0) got the win with 1 1/3 innings of relief after starter Michael Wacha yielded five runs and 10 hits in five innings.